cloudmesh-community/book/chapters/prg/python/fingerprint/fingerprint.md

 Wall time: 1min 21s
 ```

-We can examine one of the loaded image.
-Note that `image` is refers to
+We can examine one of the loaded images.
+Note that `image` refers to
 the MD5 checksum that came with the image and the `xyt` attribute
 represents the raw image data.